 - When filled, release the trigger before pulling the gun away to avoid a mess.

-- If the caulk shrank while drying, feel free to apply some more.
+- If the caulk shrank while drying, feel free to apply more.

-How to Seal Air Leaks Between the Window Rail and Window Sill
+Sealing Air Leaks Between The Window Rail And Window Sill

 It’s important to remember that these are only temporary fixes.
 The root of the issue is likely the window itself.
 Luckily, Window World has you covered.

 Window World TX sells only the finest windows and siding with unmatched lifetime warranties.
-We’ve got everything from double-hung windows, sliding windows, and even hurricane windows.
-Windows aren’t all we’re good at.
-We can also help you pick out siding, new gutters, doors and Brickstone.
+We provide a range of options, such as double-hung windows, sliding windows and hurricane windows.
+We can also help you pick out siding, new gutters, doors and brickstone.

 If you’re in San Antonio, New Braunfels or Corpus Christi, contact us today to schedule your free consultation.